bhamshu/ECC/README.md

 Inheritance is not suitable for this use case.
 Each `EcElement` stores all the parameters of its curve.
 This is too much overhead - each point on the curve carries its own curve!
 Instead, it should just store a pointer to an object of type curve.
 Fixing this needs overhauling the entire codebase.
 (I just learned this principle is well understood and is called "Composition over Inheritance".)

-Double & Add algorithm (similar to the more common Square & Multiply algorithm for modulo exponentiation) would work a bit faster and take less space than the current recursive algorithm.
-Need to implement that.

 Yet to implement Diffie Hellman but it's trivial now with this scaffolding.

 Yet to implement Digital Signatures.